Nectarbits

 • Native Performance: React Native bridges the gap between JavaScript and native components, resulting in apps that feel and perform like native apps.

-Comparing Flutter VS React Native in terms of their popularity (2024)
+Comparing Flutter VS React Native in terms of their popularity (2025)

-It’s hard to exactly quantify the popularity of these two platforms in terms of what developers believe to be better in every manner, as each developer will choose to adopt their preferred framework based on fluctuating demographics like their experience in Javascript, localized popularity in their country, and their independent use-case.
+It’s hard to exactly quantify the popularity of these two platforms in terms of what developers believe to be better in every manner, as each developer will choose to adopt their preferred framework based on fluctuating demographics like their experience in JavaScript, localized popularity in their country, and their independent use case.

 That being said, we can deduce from statistical analysis of developers spread across the globe to check the framework’s overall adoption and gain a macro understanding of which platform is typically prone to be utilized on average in a commercial mobile app development project.
 This will help answer the question, “Which is the best cross-platform framework, Flutter or React Native?” for mobile app and software development.

-Flutter VS React Native 2024 (Google Trends)
+Flutter VS React Native 2025 (Google Trends)

 Google Trends showcases a steady rise in the popularity of Flutter, which is more frequently searched globally and has steadily gained traction in the last two years.
 This shows the increased interest in Flutter in comparison to React Native among both technical and non-technical user bases.